 Deviated Nasal Septum

 A nasal septum deviation happens when the wall between your nasal passages (known as nasal septum) is displaced to one side.
-It is common for this wall dividing your nasal passages to be off-centre (otherwise known as ‘deviated’), resulting in one nasal passage to be smaller in size than the other.
+When this is off-centred (otherwise known as ‘deviated’), it will result in one nasal passage to be smaller in size than the other.

-The nasal septum is the centre partitioning between the 2 nasal passages.
-Displacement of this dividing wall in the nose can happen due to injury, or as in many cases, the person is simply born with it.
-Having a deviated septum is very common.
-Research from American Academy of Otolaryngology – Head and Neck Surgery, 80% of septums in people are deviated to a certain degree.
+A nasal deviated septum is caused by the displacement of the nasal septum in the nose.
+This displacement can happen due to injury, or as in many cases, simply from birth.
+However, it should be noted that having a deviated septum is very common.
+Research from American Academy of Otolaryngology – Head and Neck Surgery shows that 80% of people have septum that are deviated to a certain degree.

 Contact sports that have a high risk of trauma to the face such as competitive fighting, rugby and ice-hockey can result in injury to the nose and as a result, displace the septum within the nose.
 Other sources of injury include falling and vehicle-related accidents.

-A crooked nasal septum, or one that is displaced to one side can lead to breathing disorders with blocked nose.
 The afflicted person can have difficulty breathing through the nose and might have to rely on using the mouth to breathe more often.
 They might also find that it is easier to breathe through one side of the nose.
+Other symptoms experienced include an increased risk of sinus infections or sinusitis, leading to nasal congestion and obstruction.

 In severe cases, facial pain can be experienced.